Policy 207 - Public Hearings

-In order for the school board to efficiently receive public input on matters properly before the school board, the procedures set forth in this policy are established by the school board.
+For the school board to efficiently receive public input on matters properly before the school board, the school board establishes the procedures set forth in this policy are established.

 A. Public Hearings

-Public hearings are required by law to be held concerning certain issues, including but not limited to, school closings (Minn.
-Stat. § 123B.51), education district establishment (Minn.
-Stat. § 123A.15), and agreements for secondary education (Minn.
-Stat. § 123A.30).
-Additionally, other public hearings may be held by the school board on school district matters at the discretion of the school board.
+Public hearings are required by law concerning certain issues, including but not limited to, school closings (Minnesota Statutes section 123B.51), education district establishment (Minnesota Statutes section 123A.15), and agreements for secondary education (Minnesota Statutes section 123A.30).
+Additionally, other public hearings may be held by the school board on school district matters at the school board’s discretion.

 B. Notice of Public Hearings